 To set up Touch ID, do both of the following:

-Set up Touch ID for your Mac: Choose Apple menu > System Preferences, click Touch ID, click Add a fingerprint, then follow the onscreen instructions.
+macOS 12 or earlier: Choose Apple menu > System Preferences, click Touch ID, click Add Fingerprint, then follow the onscreen instructions.

 Note: If you can’t see Touch ID, this feature isn’t available on your Mac.

-Set up Touch ID for Keynote: In Keynote, choose Keynote > Preferences (from the Keynote menu at the top of your screen), then select Use Touch ID.
+Set up Touch ID for Pages: In Pages, choose Pages > Settings (from the Pages menu at the top of your screen), then select the tickbox for Use Touch ID.

 Open a password-protected presentation with Touch ID

-Double-click the presentation, then place your finger on the right end of the Touch Bar at the top of your keyboard.
+Double-click the presentation, then place your finger on Touch ID.

 If you add a password to a presentation, or change an existing password, the password applies only to the version where the password was added or changed and to subsequent versions.